r2devops/hub/docs/create-update-job.md

 Thanks a lot for your contribution 😀🎉 !

-Now, we will take a look on your contribution and merge it if everything is ok 👀 Meanwhile, you can join our [Discord community](https://discord.gg/5QKpGqR), we love talking with our contributors and users !
+Now, we will take a look on your contribution and merge it if everything is ok 👀 Meanwhile, you can join our [Discord community](https://discord.gg/5QKpGqR) to tell us more about your fresh new contribution.
+We love talking with our contributors and users !

-## Guidelines
+## Guidelines (Required)

 !!! warning
     Following these guidelines is required to contribute in [R2Devops/hub](https://gitlab.com/r2devops/hub/) repository

-Each jobs must be compliant with following rules:
+Each jobs must be compliant with these following rules:

 * [ ] Be compliant with [job structure](/job-structure/)
 * [ ] Use the `image` option.
 Goal is to provide **plug and play** jobs working in any environments thanks to containers
-* [ ] Use **fixed tag** for docker image and any external tool used inside the job.
-It shouldn't be `latest` or any tag/version that will be overwritten
+* [ ] Use **fixed tag** for docker image and any external tool used inside the job. **It shouldn't be `latest` or any tag/version that will be overwritten**
 * [ ] Use only resource with license compatible with the job licence and permits to anyone to use it
-* [ ] Pass our Continuous Integration pipeline which includes security check jobs (pipeline will be run automatically inside your fork)
+* [ ] Pass our Continuous Integration pipeline which includes security check jobs (pipeline will be run automatically inside your fork 🎢 )
 * [ ] Be compliant with [our job definition](/r2bulary/#job)

-## Best practices
+## Best practices (Optional)

 !!! info
     Following these best practices is recommended to contribute in